5 Best Pole Rollers (Essential Tips & How To Get The Right Set-up)

 What Angle Do I Set My Pole Rollers Behind Me?

 The best angle is at 30 degrees.
-Never set them up directly behind you, as this means you are always twisting your body to find the roller.
-At 30 degrees, it’s perfect for finding the roller with a quick glance behind you.
+Never set them up directly behind you, as you always twist your body to find the roller.
+At 30 degrees, it’s perfect for finding the roller with a quick glance over your shoulder.

 Pole Roller Alternatives, Pole Rests?